Daniel Chapter 4

 4:5 I saw a dream that terrified me, and the thoughts upon my bed and the visions of my head troubled me.

-4:6 So made I a decree to bring in all the wise men of Babylon before me, that they might make known to me the meaning of the dream.
+4:6 So made I a decree to bring in all the wise men of Babylon (Iraq) before me, that they might make known to me the meaning of the dream.

 4:7 Then came in the magicians, the astrologers, the Chaldeans, and the soothsayers: and I told them my dream; but they didn’t make known to me the meaning of it.